Batch Production – Benefits, Examples, and Tips

 - Mix of products.
 Job shops can produce an array of different items customized to the specifications provided by the customer.
 Mass production creates a very limited mix of products.
 Batch production has a fairly limited range of products.

 - Production floor organization.
-In job shops, workplaces are grouped so that similar tasks are performed in the same area; in mass production, workstations are placed according to the course of the production process.
+In job shops, workplaces are grouped so that similar tasks are performed in the same area; in mass production, the production line is built according to the course of the production process.
 In batch production, it is usually a mix of these approaches.

 - Employee qualifications.
 Job shop employees are usually highly qualified and able to perform a diverse range of operations within their area of expertise.
 Mass production employees generally have lower qualifications and perform one specific operation.
 Batch production employees typically have an average qualification that allows them to perform a number of different operations.

 - Production process development.
-In job shops, the production process is rarely developed in high detail as opposed to mass production where companies try to streamline each manufacturing operation to reduce costs.
-In batch production, the production process is usually also developed in detail.
+In job shops, the production process is rarely developed in high detail as opposed to mass production where companies try to optimize each manufacturing operation to reduce costs, often opting for a high degree of automation.
+This applies especially to continuous production, a mass production system where the production line works continuously with raw materials constantly fed into the system and finished products constantly put out.
+In batch production, the production process is usually also highly optimized.

 - Production costs.
 Job shop manufacturing costs per unit are very high compared to the other two types.
 Mass production cost per unit is, in turn, very low – this type of manufacturing is mostly used to produce consumer goods.
 Batch production, again, lies between the two others.